 In Kenya, approaches used, with varying degree of success, to encourage communities to abandon FGM include: health risk/harmful practice approaches; educating and providing alternative sources of income to circumcisers; alternative rites of passage; addressing FGM through religion; legal and human rights; and the promotion of girls' education and empowerment programmes.
 This research was undertaken to better understand FGM as currently practised by the Kuria and Kisii communities.
-The study investigated
+The study used a qualitative approach, involving focus group discussions and individual interviews to investigate:

-- current attitudes and practices in relation to FGM among men and women, - awareness and attitudes towards the Alternative Rite of Passage (ARP) - factors which encourage individuals to take decisions to abandon FGM.
+- current attitudes and practices in relation to FGM among men and women; - awareness and attitudes towards the Alternative Rite of Passage (ARP); - factors which encourage individuals to take decisions to abandon FGM.